-- Outcome Measures (outcome, intermediate outcome, and patient reported outcome measures (PRO-PMs) (patient voice)) - Coordination/Communication/Team-Based Care - Interoperability/Digital Measures (i.e., quality measures with sources from administrative systems, electronically submitted clinical assessment data, case management systems, EHRs, wearable/medical instruments, patient portals or applications, health information exchanges (HIEs) or registries, and other sources) - Measures that provide new measure options within a topped-out specialty area - Health Equity - COVID-19 - Shared Decision-Making (patient voice) - Person-Centered Care/Experience of Care (patient voice)
+- Outcome Measures (outcome, intermediate outcome, and patient reported outcome measures (PRO-PMs) (patient voice)) - Coordination/Communication/Team-Based Care - Digital Measures (i.e., quality measures with sources from administrative systems, electronically submitted clinical assessment data, case management systems, EHRs, wearable/medical instruments, patient portals or applications, health information exchanges (HIEs) or registries, and other sources) - Measures of Interoperability - Measures that provide new measure options within a topped-out specialty area - Lifestyle measures focused on wellness, fitness, nutrition, and prevention. - Shared Decision-Making (patient voice) - Person-Centered Care/Experience of Care (patient voice)

-CMS identifies the following as high priority MIPS quality measures for future consideration:
+CMS also identifies the following as high priority areas for future measure development:

-- Patient Engagement/Experience: The measure should address the experience of each person and their family; and the extent to which they are engaged as partners in their care. - Care Coordination: The measure must address the promotion of effective communication and coordination of care; and coordination of care and treatment with other providers. - Efficiency: The measure must address the affordability of health care including unnecessary health services, inefficiencies in health care delivery, high prices, or fraud.
-Measures should cause a change in efficiency and reward value over volume. - Patient Safety: The measure must address either an explicit structure or process intended to make care safer, or the outcome of the presence or absence of such a structure or process; and harm caused in the delivery of care.
-The structure, process, or outcome must occur as a part of or because of the delivery of care. - Appropriate Use: CMS wants to specifically focus on appropriate use measures.
-The measure must address appropriate use of services, including measures of over-use. - Opioid-Related: CMS wants to focus on opioid related measures to address the national Opioid Epidemic. - Health Equity-Related: The measure must relate to health equity and work toward the attainment of the highest level of health for all people, where everyone has a fair and just opportunity to attain their optimal health regardless of race, ethnicity, disability, sexual orientation, gender identify, socioeconomic status, geography, preferred language, and other factors that affect access to care and health outcomes. - CMS prioritizes quality measures that: - Provide new measure options within a topped-out specialty area. - Reduce reporting burden includes digital quality measures (dQMs), administrative claims measures and measures that align across programs. - Capture relevant specialty clinicians. - Reflect the quality of a group's overall health and wellbeing including access to care, coordination of care and community services, health behaviors, preventive care screening, and utilization of health care services. - Support health equity.
+- Person-Centered Care/Experience of Care: Measures that address the experience of each person and their family, and the extent to which they are engaged as partners in their care. - Coordination/Communication/Team-Based Care: Measures that address the promotion of effective communication and coordination of care, including coordinating care and treatment with other providers. - Outcome Measures: Measures that encompass a large patient population that yield actionable data for assessing efficiency and utilization.
+(These quality measures may need to be risk-adjusted). - Digital Measures: Measures with sources from administrative systems, electronically submitted clinical assessment data, case management systems, electronic health records (EHRs), wearable/medical instruments, patient portals or applications, health information exchanges (HIEs) or registries, and other sources). - Interoperability: Measures promoting the exchange of electronic health information across the healthcare continuum using shared data standards. - Efficiency: Measures that address the affordability of health care including unnecessary health services, inefficiencies in health care delivery, high prices, or fraud.
+Measures should cause a change in efficiency and reward value over volume. - Patient Safety: Measures that address either an explicit structure or process intended to make care safer, or the outcome of the presence or absence of such a structure or process; and harm caused in the delivery of care.
+The structure, process, or outcome must occur as a part of or because of the delivery of care. - Appropriate Use: Measures that address appropriate use of services, including measures of over-use. - Opioid-Related: Measures that address the national Opioid Epidemic. - Lifestyle-Related: Measures that address wellness and prevention, including measures of physical activity, nutrition, functional status, and the prevention of chronic disease. - New measure options for specialties with several topped-out measures